Dwight Schultz

 William Dwight Schultz (born November 24, 1947) is an American television, film and voice actor.

 He is known for his roles as Captain "Howling Mad" Murdock on the 1980s action series The A-Team and as Reginald Barclay in the Star Trek franchise.

-He is also known in animation as the mad scientist Dr. Animo in the Ben 10 series, Adrian Toomes/Vulture in some Marvel video games, Chef Mung Daal in the children's animated series Chowder, and Eddie the Squirrel in CatDog.
+He is also known in animation as the megalomaniacal mad scientist Dr. Animo in the Ben 10 series, Adrian Toomes/Vulture in some Marvel video games, Chef Mung Daal in the children's animated series Chowder, and Eddie the Squirrel in CatDog.

 Early life

-Schultz was born in Baltimore in 1947.
+Schultz was born in Baltimore on November 24, 1947.
 He is of German descent and a Roman Catholic.
 He attended Calvert Hall College High School and Towson University.

 Career

 Schultz's breakthrough role was that of Captain "Howling Mad" Murdock on The A-Team.
 He appeared in several films, including The Fan (1981), and he starred in Fat Man and Little Boy (1989) as J. Robert Oppenheimer.
 In the early 1990s, he had a recurring role as Lieutenant Reginald Barclay in Star Trek: The Next Generation; he reprised the role in Star Trek: Voyager and the film Star Trek: First Contact.
 He played in the 1992 television film Child of Rage, starring opposite Mel Harris as a compassionate couple who adopt a troubled girl who has been sexually abused.
 In November 2009, Schultz confirmed that he and former A-Team co-star Dirk Benedict would make cameo appearances in the feature film The A-Team.

 Schultz hosted a conservative talk-radio podcast called Howling Mad Radio which ended in March 2009.
 He has also guest-hosted on numerous occasions for Michael Savage on The Savage Nation, Jerry Doyle on The Jerry Doyle Show, and Rusty Humphries on The Rusty Humphries Show.
 He also posts political commentaries and podcasts on his official fansite.
-Schultz has also written for Breitbart where he likened liberalism to mental illness, and has similarly suggested that President Barack Obama's administration may intend to force sex reassignment surgery onto him and others.

 Personal life

 Schultz married actress Wendy Fulton in 1983.
-Their daughter Ava (born 1987) serves in the United States Marine Corps.
+They have a daughter.

-Schultz is a Roman Catholic and a conservative.
+Schultz is Catholic and a political conservative.
 In 2012 he began regular appearances on The Glazov Gang, an Internet political talk show hosted by Jamie Glazov, managing editor of FrontPage Magazine.